xendan/pipelineapmexample/README.md

         TimeUnit.SECONDS.sleep(3);
  }
 ```
-To wrap this logic with APM Transactions method  `PipelineProcessor.processMessage`
+To wrap this logic with APM Transactions method  `PipelineProcessor.processMessage` is used

 ```
 private String processMessage(String message) throws InterruptedException {